fossasia/eventyay-tickets/README.rst

    :target: http://pretalx.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation

-`pretalx` provides a conference planning tool – read our extensive `feature list`_ in our docs!
+`pretalx` provides a conference planning tool – read our extensive `feature list`_ in our docs to get a better idea of what `pretalx` can do for you.

 Project status
 --------------
 `pretalx` is under active development, but already very usable.
 It supports everything required for talk submission, speaker communication, and scheduling.
 You can see our currently supported features in the `feature list`_ in our documentation, and our issues_.